gluk256/misc/rng4ethereum/challenged_witness.md

 ## Further Discussion

 Anyone should be allowed to participate as witness, or challenger, or both.
 The number of witnesses in a single smart contract may be unlimited.
 The number of challengers to the single witness may also be unlimited.
-However, the response time for the witness should be encreased if multiple participants will challeng him.
+However, the response time for the witness should be increased if multiple participants will challeng him.
 The required bounty should be such as to prevent the unlimited delay -- the frodulent participants should eventually run out of money.
-The confiscated bounties should be stored in the smart contract untill the end of the entire game, at which point they should be shared between the honest witnesses and challengers.
+The confiscated bounties should be stored in the smart contract untill the end of the entire game, at which point they should be shared between the honest participants.

 The result published by a witness will be accepted by the smart contract as correct, if during certain period of time this witness will be able to defend himself against all the challengers, or remain unchallenged.
 The smart contract should be open for participation untill at least one witness wins.